Hopelezz/FirstIssuesApp/README.md

 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project
 2. Create your Feature Branch
     ```sh
     git checkout -b feature/AmazingFeature
     ```
-3. Commit your Changes
+3. Run this command to install dependencies:
     ```sh
+    npm install
+    ```
+    & to run a LocalHost version of the app:
+    ```sh
+    npm run dev
+    ```

+4. Commit your Changes
+    ```sh
     git commit -m 'Add some AmazingFeature'
     ```
 4. Push to the Branch
     ```sh
     git push origin feature/AmazingFeature
     ```
-5. Open a Pull Request
+5. Open a Pull Request detailing the changes. _Remember this is a great time to show your communication skills!_

 <p align="right">(<a href="#top">back to top</a>)</p>